-A Community Foundation for Education: We believe that small operations can have major impact; that’s why SC Future Minds hosts funds for public education programs that may not have the staff capacity to manage their resources with best in class accountability and transparency.
-To learn more about SC Future Minds’ services–including our online donation platform and long-term fund management, please email email@example.com.
+A Community Foundation for Education: Even small plans can have major impact; that’s why SC Future Minds hosts funds for public education programs that may not have the staff or legal capacity to manage resources with best in class accountability and transparency.
+Current programs include the Berkeley County School District Endowment and the South Carolina National Board Certified Teachers Network.